OllieJones/sqlite-object-cache/readme.txt

 = I want to store my cached data in a more secure place.
 How do I do that?

-It is good security practice to put your .sqlite files outside your site's document root, and this is how you do it.
-If you define the constant `WP_SQLITE_OBJECT_CACHE_DB_FILE` in `wp_config.php` the plugin uses that for the file name instead.
-For example, if `wp_config.php` contains this line
+Putting your .sqlite files outside your site's document root is good security practice.
+This is how you do it.
+If you define the constant `WP_SQLITE_OBJECT_CACHE_DB_FILE` in `wp_config.php` the plugin uses that for sqlite's file pathname instead.
+For example, if `wp-config.php` contains this line

 `define( 'WP_SQLITE_OBJECT_CACHE_DB_FILE', '/var/tmp/mysite-object-cache.sqlite' );`

 your object cache data goes into the `/var/tmp` folder in a file named `mysite-object-cache.sqlite`.

+You can also define `WP_CACHE_KEY_SALT` to be a text string.
+Continuing the example, this line

+`define( 'WP_CACHE_KEY_SALT', 'qrstuv' );`

+causes your object cache data to go into the `/var/tmp` folder in a file named `mysite-object-cache.qrstuv.sqlite`.

 = Is there a joke somewhere in this? =